Sonia Johnson: LDS Church and ERA

 Johnson began speaking out in support of the ERA in 1977 and with three other women, co-founded an organization called Mormons for ERA.
 National exposure occurred with her 1978 testimony in front of the United States Senate Judiciary Subcommittee on the Constitution, Civil Rights and Property Rights, and she continued speaking and promoting the ERA and denouncing the LDS Church's opposition to the amendment.
 Faith-based feminist Joan M. Martin also testified during this committee hearing.

 The LDS Church began disciplinary proceedings against Johnson after she delivered a scathing speech entitled "Patriarchal Panic: Sexual Politics in the Mormon Church" at a meeting of the American Psychological Association (APA) in New York City in September 1979.
 Johnson denounced as immoral and illegal the LDS Church's nationwide lobbying efforts to prevent passage of the ERA.

 Because the speech drew national media attention, leaders in Johnson's local Virginia congregation, including stake president Earl J. Roueche, immediately began excommunication proceedings.
 A December 1979 excommunication letter stated that Johnson was charged with a variety of misdeeds, including hindering the worldwide missionary program, damaging internal church social programs, and teaching false doctrine.
 Her husband divorced her in October 1979, two months before the proceeding.
 She attributed his decision to "some kind of mid-life crisis."

 After her break with the church, Johnson continued promoting the ERA, speaking on television and at numerous functions throughout the country, including the 1980 Democratic National Convention.
 She also protested venues such as the Republican Party headquarters in Washington, D.C.
 She and twenty ERA supporters were briefly jailed for chaining themselves to the gate of the Seattle Washington Temple in Bellevue, Washington.

 In the summer of 1982, Johnson led seven other women from around the country in a dramatic public hunger strike in Springfield, Illinois.
 The group targeted Illinois because it was the only Northern industrial state that hadn't ratified the ERA.
 During the Women Hunger for Justice fast, the feminist activists kept daily vigils in the rotunda of the capitol, but the amendment eventually failed in the Illinois House on June 22.
 The group broke its 37-day, water-only fast with a round of grape juice.
 In the 1980s, she was also affiliated with the feminist group known as A Group of Women.
+In 1982, the American Humanist Association awarded her the Humanist Heroine Award.